pinfake/stream-regex-iterator/README.md

 # stream-regex-iterator
-Find regular expresion matches on seekable text streams and return them as an iterator.
+Find regular expresion matches on seekable text streams and return them inside an iterator.

 ## Description
 This iterator comes as a solution to having to run complex multi line regular expressions